Liberty University surprised by Virginia GOP plans for drive-in convention on campus

 There was a way around that, with a nontraditional format involving multiple locations and ranked-choice voting.
 But convention supporters could not muster the supermajority needed to allow an “unassembled” convention.

 The committee narrowly voted for a convention in early December, but members who preferred a primary pushed unsuccessfully to reverse that decision at a series of marathon online meetings.
-Tuesday’s night’s Zoom was their last-ditch effort, although the deadline for the party to request a state-run primary passed earlier that day.
+Tuesday night’s Zoom was their last-ditch effort, although the deadline for the party to request a state-run primary passed earlier that day.

 They made a pitch instead for a party-run primary, also known as a party canvass, a process that would have allowed vastly greater voter participation.